wedding photography: using high ISO and flash to retain ambience at the reception

 - wedding photography: TTL flash with off-camera manual flash

-A wedding from earlier this year, at the same venue … where I was able to effectively light the entire place with just an on-camera speed light.
+Here is a recent wedding at the same venue as the above link … where I was able to effectively light the entire place with just one on-camera speed light.

 - bounce flash photography & the inverse square law